Generalized Counting Constraint Satisfaction Problems With Determinantal Circuits: Relation to Pfaffian circuits

 The morphism this represents will obviously come out to be $\sDet(M)$.
 If $n>m$, then copies of $|0\rangle$ are added to the extra output wires of $\sPf(S(M'))$.
 Thus we have finished the proof of theorem.
 Every morphism of $\mcD$ is in fact a morphism in $\msP$.
 Furthermore, the reinterpretation of a determinantal circuit as a Pfaffian circuit can obviously be done in polynomial time. \end{proof}

 Despite this fact, determinantal circuits still have some advantages.
 If a Pfaffian circuit can be represented as a determinantal circuit, its evaluation will be more efficient.
-Also, given the non-intuitive nature of the inclusion, viewing a circuit as determinantal may prove more useful than viewing it as a Pfaffian circuit.
-In the applications above, this is certainly true.
-Finally, the practical complexity of implementation is lessened by the determinantal approach since there is less need to track a complex ordering on the objects.
+Suppose we have a determinantal circuit with a single morphism from $V_{\indexset{N}}\to V_{\indexset{N}}$ with $|N|=n$.
+Then we are computing a determinant of an $n\times n$ matrix $M$.
+Embedding this into a Pfaffian circuit would look like the following (with a bit of simplification):

+where $M_*=\sPf(S(M))$ as before.
+Since the evaluation of this circuit involves computing the Pfaffian of a $2n\times 2n$ skew-symmetric matrix, we see a quadratic increase in the time complexity.
+Consider the case of computing Tutte polynomials of lattice path matriods with Pfaffian circuits.
+The algorithm will have time complexity $O(n^8)$ using Pfaffian circuits, which is not an improvement over the algorithm given in ~\cite{bonin2007multi}.